rokmohar/alexa-assistant/fresh_install.md

 1. The skill will default to US English and the Google Assistant will think you live in either West Virginia or Dublin depending on which AWS region you used

-2. To change the language to aother languag and set your location you will need to have the very latest version of Google Assistant installed on your iOS or Android phone.
+2. To change the language to aother language and set your location you will need to have the very latest version of Google Assistant installed on your iOS or Android phone.

-Follow these instructions to set the language to German (the skill will be listed as "Alexa Assistant v1" in the devices section of settings):
+Using the Google Assistant App on your phone/tablet follow these instructions to set the language to German (the skill will be listed as "Alexa Assistant v1" in the devices section of settings):

 https://developers.google.com/assistant/sdk/guides/assistant-settings